chrisaakremd/NoCode-Medical-AI-Bootcamp/01 - Intro to AI.md

 Completion of the Elements of AI course takes about 6-10 hours total, including exercises.
 A sharable certificate is available at completion.
 - An intermediate level **'Building AI'** course is also available through Elements of AI.
 We will be using portions of this course in this bootcamp.
 A certificate, if desired, can be purchased with completion of the entire course.

+Completion of the Coursera 'Managing Machine Learning Projects with Google Cloud' course, a non-technical course targeting business professionals (clinicians too!) that will be directing ML projects.

 [Fast.ai](http://fast.ai) is a popular, free resource for learning deep learning, natural language processing, and machine learning.
 However, this course emphasizes a **code first** teaching philosophy.
-- If you have previous experience with writing code (even if only a little) and want to learn more about coding neural networks in python, this resource is for you!
+- If you have previous experience with writing code (even if only a little) and want to learn more about coding neural networks in python, this resource is a great start!

 ## Reading/Viewing
 ### Online course modules